webdevelopers-eu/z-template/README.md

 ### Fire Javascript Event

-Fire a Javascript event on the current element and pass the `VALUE` as the detail paramteter to the event.
+Use the "event" action in the "z-var" attribute to trigger a JavaScript event on the current element and pass the value of the "VALUE" as the detail parameter to the event.

 Syntax: